a13x/aberth/README.md

 aberth:start_server(NumberOfAcceptors, Port, Handlers).
 ```

 That's about it - aberth will listen to requests on Port number, with set number of acceptors.
-Scaling aberth is done via [barrel](https://github.com/benoitc/barrel), so all barrel options apply to aberth as well.
+Scaling aberth is done via [ranch](https://github.com/ninenines/ranch), so all ranch options apply to aberth as well.

 Aberth is an OTP app so you can easily make it a part of your own OTP app.